Omnichannel Retail Guide Chapter 1

 What is omnichannel retail?

 Drown in the recent omnichannel retail trends, you must have found many posts about omnichannel definition.
 So, what is omnichannel exactly?
-What the difference between omnichannel vs multi-channel?
+What is the difference between omnichannel and multi-channel?
 Are you sure that you understand how the real omnichannel retail business works?
 This chapter will help you explore the transition of retail trends over decades and clearly explain the definition of omnichannel retail.